ibm-cloud-docs/power-iaas/cloud-connections.md

 ```
 {: codeblock}

 The first IP address is always reserved for the gateway in all data centers.
-The second and third IP addresses are reserved for gateway high-availability (HA) in only the *WDC04* colo.
-The subnet address and subnet broadcast address are reserved in both colos.
+The second and third IP addresses are reserved for gateway high-availability (HA) in only the *WDC04* Power Iaas locations.
+The subnet address and subnet broadcast address are reserved in all Power Iaas locations.
+{: important}

 To create a new subnet, complete the following steps: